Affordable Care Act Tax Provisions

 Limitation on Deduction for Compensation Paid by Certain Health Insurance Providers (amended section 162(m))

 The Affordable Care Act amended section 162(m) of the Code to limit the compensation deduction available to certain health insurance providers.
 The amendment goes into effect for taxable years beginning after Dec.
 31, 2012, but may affect deferred compensation attributable to services performed in a taxable year beginning after Dec.
 31, 2009.
-On April 1, 2013, the Treasury Department and IRS issued proposed regulations on this provision.
+On Sept.
+18, 2014, the Treasury Department and IRS issued final regulations on this provision.

 Employer Shared Responsibility Payment